LearnersGuild/learning-os/blueprint/foundations.md

 ## Trust the learner
 The dominant education paradigm is built on a fear and mistrust of the learner.
 A more generative and effective approach is to assume the fundamental trustworthiness and goodness of people and design accordingly.

 Education should be built on a fundamental trust in people.
 People will rise or fall to the degree that they feel trusted.
 We approach everything with a developmental mindset.
-We believe that everyone has inherent potential that may not yet have been realized.
+Design a system based on the belief that everyone has inherent potential that may not yet have been realized.

   - Assume that they are willing and able to learn and take responsibility for their own learning
   - Embrace the view that human nature is basically good and design for earnest, well intentioned and honest players
+  - Trusting in the natural unfolding of human development
   - Assume individuals possess virtually unlimited potential for growth
   - Assume the learner’s experience is a rich resource for learning
   - We are not the learners' heroes or rescuers.
 Resist the temptation to save them.
   - Don’t demand that people be good.
 Assume they are, and create rules of engagement and a culture that organically bring the best OUT of people."
-  - While we're at it, also trust the learning facilitator, and the practitioner
+  - While we're at it, also trust the learning facilitator, the practitioner, the investor...etc.
   - Resist the urge to blame the learner

 ## Enable self-organization